Call automation for data driven teams | FreJun

 To understand the working of cloud telephony, you must know what VoIP is.
 The VoIP(Voice over internet protocol) is a sophisticated technology that allows you to make voice calls through the internet instead of traditional (analog) phone lines.
 When you dial the number you want to call, your service provider intercepts the signal and converts the analog voice signals into data packets, and then transmits them via your internet connection.
 That is exactly how your call is received by the person you call via cloud telephony.

-Here is the working of cloud telephony servers with multiple PRI lines
+Here is the Working of Cloud Telephony Servers with Multiple PRI Lines

 1. The incoming calls are intercepted by the PRI lines on reliable cloud-based servers.